obcode/glabs/README.md

     <name of assignemnt>:
       group: <subgroup of semestergroup used for assignment> # also optional
       description: <project description> # optional
+      startercode:
+        url: <url to repo> # only via SSH atm
       # accesslevel should be guest, developer, reporter, maintainer
       # if not defined accesslevel is developer
       accesslevel: <accesslevel for students>